Lol, Imagine a caveman talking to you and he’s like “Headphones. Yeah. Good.

 *Update as of 5/11/15*

-Just received a pair of these in the mail, and they sound really really freaking good for $20.
+Just received a pair of these in the mail, and they sound really really freaking good for the price.
 Reports of them not being very loud are true.
 In comparison to my 50x’s they are really quiet, but then again I’ve been extremely spoiled these last couple of years.

 A couple of flaws: